ecmwf/climetlab/docs/firststeps.rst

 specific locations using coordinates.
 For example, wind speed data for every longitude and latitude on a two dimensional grid.

-GRIB is designed and maintained by World Meteorological Organization as an easy to handle and compact data format.
+The GRIB format (version 1 and 2) is `endorsed by WMO <https://en.wikipedia.org/wiki/GRIB>`_.
 GRIB (GRIdded Binary) is a binary file format so you cannot look at it using a text editor.
 But you sure can use *CliMetLab* to explore it:

 .. code-block:: python